jpgreenall/finsburyFoods/README.md

 If you were to run the file on very large XML file (in order of GBs), there may be memory issues caused by the minidom module.
 Most XML libraries that I have experience of would have similar problems since they want parse the whole structure into memory.
 In this case, something custom could be done to parse the XML just like a text file line by line but it would be slightly messier and require more coding time.
 More likely, you would probably want to consider something other than XML for transmitting the data if it was of this magnitude.

 One piece of additional functionality that I thought would be useful and added to the parseTransactionsCsv function was to enable searching within a date range.
-I tested this but did not expose it to the command line.
+I tested this on that function but did not expose it to the command line.